East Grinstead: Proposed redevelopment

 The East Grinstead Town Centre Master Plan was adopted on 10 July 2006 as a Supplementary Planning Document (SPD).
 The scheme proposed regeneration of the town centre in association with Thornfield Properties PLC.
 Thornfield Properties had submitted plans to the council for the start of an ambitious development of the Queens Walk and West Street area.
 It was expected that other redevelopment companies would fulfil targets outlined in the SPD over the next 20 years.

 Transport

 Air

 Gatwick Airport is 10 mi from the town, whilst Redhill Aerodrome and Biggin Hill Airport are both within half an hour's drive.
 Hammerwood Park has a helicopter landing site for visiting pilots (3.5 mi from the town).

 Rail

-East Grinstead became a railway terminus in 1967, after the line from Three Bridges to Royal Tunbridge Wells was closed under the Beeching Axe, a rationalisation of British Railways' branch lines based on a report by Dr Richard Beeching, a resident of the town at that time.
+East Grinstead station became a railway terminus in 1967, after the line from Three Bridges to Royal Tunbridge Wells was closed under the Beeching cuts, a rationalisation of British Railways' branch lines based on a report by Dr Richard Beeching, a resident of the town at that time.
 The line to Lewes, part of the Bluebell Railway, closed in 1958.